Address social assistance Printable versionLast update: 28.11.2023

-- a child under the age of seven;
+- a child under the age of three;

 - a disabled of first or second group;

 - the elderly;

 - needing outside care and help.

 Conditional cash assistance is rendered in the form of monthly cash payments to single and (or) low-income able-bodied individuals living alone, as well as for low-income families with an able-bodied member/members, including individuals who are payers of a single aggregate payment in accordance with article 774 of the Code of the Republic of Kazakhstan "On taxes and other obligatory payments to the budget", provided that he/they participate/s in employment promotion measures and/or if necessary social adaptation, not including the persons (families) mentioned above.

 Who is assigned targeted social assistance?